hatasaki/azure-mcp-cli-client/README.md

    ```

 ### Initial setup
    - When launching for the first time, you need to enter the Azure OpenAI endpoint, API key, API version, and deployment name.
+When the API key is blank, authenticate using Entra ID (you must be logged in via `az login` in your desktop environment)
-   - To register the MCP server, you must create a mcp.json file and save it in .azuremcpcli directory under your user home folder(C:\Users\\\<username>\\.azuremcpcli for Windows, ~/.azuremcpcli for Linux).
+   - To register the MCP server, you must create a mcp.json file and save it in .azuremcpcli directory under your user home folder(`C:\Users\<username>\.azuremcpcli` for Windows, `~/.azuremcpcli` for Linux).
 Copy mcp.json.sample to .azuremcpcli/mcp.json for fast start.
 For more details, refer to MCP Server Registration section.

 ### Options
 - Command options: